 You may have heard of a blended degree or education program, but been unsure what it was or if it would accommodate your busy lifestyle.
 With today's technology, we are moving away from the old-fashioned classroom and towards virtual study.
 Using a combination of on-line learning and occasional class meetings*, you’ll have the opportunity to study anything, anywhere, anytime that it works best for you.

 You may be wondering what to expect from a blended class.
 Blended classes are not all that different from regular classes.
 You'll have an instructor and classmates, and will interact with them during the semester.
 You'll have homework and participate in class activities.
 In some ways, the experience will seem very familiar to you.
 Still, blended classes are different from traditional classes in some important ways.
 You won’t have to drive to campus and fight for a parking space because you will be taking advantage of modern technology.
-Communication with your instructor and other students will take place on-line, with occasional class meetings (ITV).
+Communication with your instructor and other students will take place on-line, with occasional online class meetings.
 You'll have more responsibility for your own learning and will manage your own schedule.
 You will need basic computing skills and convenient access to the Internet.
 The skills that will help you be a successful on-line learner are the same ones you use in any class: preparation, organization and self-discipline.
 The difference is in how you apply them.

 Why Blended Education is So Great?